Women’s sexual health – libido is a Latin word that simply means desire, lust and sex drive.

 This happens through exposure to synthetic estrogen and progestin, pesticides, herbicides, preservatives, plastics, industrial waste, car exhaust, soaps, glues, cosmetic ingredients, gasoline, diesel fuel, detergents, and carpeting and paneling inside the home.

-So, for example, avoid storing your food in plastic containers if possible, because the petrochemical plastic goes into the food - and then into you.
+So, for example, avoid storing your food in plastic containers if possible, because the petrochemical plastic slowly leaches into the food – and then into you.
 And do not use plastic containers to microwave your food.
 Plastics are made from petrochemicals (xenoestrogens) that generally have a very potent estrogen-like activity in the body and thus are toxic.

 And if possible, switch from petroleum-based products to toxic-free cleaning products that will reduce your exposure to the petrochemical compounds found in regular household cleaning products.
 In addition to excess estrogen, women’s sexual health is related to falling levels of progesterone in the body.